The Esseillon forts

 Fort Boyard and Forts de l'Esseillon

-The glacial lock of the Esseillon (ladder in Piedmontese) lent itself perfectly to the conception thought by the architect who advocated a mutual defense of each fort by crossed fire.
+The Esseillon glacier lock (ladder in Piedmontese) lent itself perfectly to the architect's concept of mutual defense of each fort by crossfire.

-The different structures are named after members of the royal family.
+The various structures are named after members of the royal family.
 Marie-Christine, Marie-Thérèse, Victor-Emmanuel, Charles-Albert and Charles-Félix.

-These imposing forts locked the access to the main passage between France and Piedmont, thus controlling the royal road of Mont-Cenis.
+These imposing forts blocked access to the main passage between France and Piedmont, controlling the royal road over Mont-Cenis.

-In 1860, when Savoy was annexed to France, they became national heritage.
+In 1860, when Savoie was annexed to France, they became a national heritage site.

 AussoisFort Victor-Emmanuel, the Barrière de l'Esseillon, a military heritage to discover